ashutoshbk/Machine-Learning-Project/Red Wine Quality Prediction/README.md

 For this project, I wanted to compare three different machine learning models: Random Forest Classifier, Stochastic Gradient Descent Classifier and  Support Vector Classifier(SVC).
 For the purpose of this project, I wanted to compare these models by their accuracy using pipeline

 ## Result
-Random Forest Classifier gives high accuracy compare to others
+Random Forest Classifier gives high accuracy that is 90%.

 ## Conclusion
 By looking into the details, we can see that good quality wines have higher levels of alcohol on average, have a lower volatile acidity on average, higher levels of sulphates on average, and higher levels of residual sugar on average.